Honduras wants 'mini-Marshall plan' for U.S. aid on migrants

 The United States deported a planeload of women and children to Honduras on Monday.
 The country's first lady, Ana Garcia de Hernandez, said another U.S. charter flight containing 80 families would arrive in San Pedro Sula on Friday.

-President Barack Obama has asked lawmakers for $3.7 billion to pay for more border security, temporary detention centers and additional immigration court judges to process asylum cases and speed up deportations.
+President Barack Obama has asked lawmakers for $3.7 billion (£2.16 billion) to pay for more border security, temporary detention centres and additional immigration court judges to process asylum cases and speed up deportations.

 A local U.N. official who also spoke at the conference in Honduras said that U.N.
 Secretary-General Ban Ki-moon is "deeply concerned" about the child migrants.
 He urged the governments involved "to urgently protect the human rights of migrant children."